Bell UH-1 Iroquois: Rhodesia

 Very late in the Rhodesian Bush War, the Rhodesian Air Force obtained 11 former Israeli Agusta-Bell 205As in violation of sanctions on the nation, allegedly having used a series of intermediaries to evade them.
-Locally known as Cheetahs, these helicopters were returned to a flightworthy condition and then assigned to No. 8 Squadron, after which they participated in the counter-insurgency effort, usually functioning as armed gunships as well as troop transports.
+Locally known as Cheetahs, these helicopters were returned to a flightworthy condition and then assigned to No. 8 Squadron, after which they usually functioned as armed gunships as well as troop transports.
 During September 1979, one Cheetah was lost in combat after being hit by an RPG while flying over Mozambique.
 At least another three other UH-1s were also lost.
 The surviving helicopters were put up for sale in 1990.

 Yemen

 In July 2009, Yemen received four UH-1Hs.
 These remained grounded for almost all the time they were in Yemen; at least one helicopter was heavily damaged during Saudi-led airstrikes on Al Daylami and Al Anad Air Bases.